Haavi97/Strava-timelapse-from-heatmap/README.md

 - Batch processing of all screenshots
 - Preserves original files

-Usage:
-1. Click and drag to select crop area
-2. Use buttons or keyboard shortcuts:
-   - Enter: Confirm selection
-   - R: Reset selection
-3. Original images are preserved, cropped versions saved to new folder

 ### 3. Create Timelapse (create_video.py)

-This script combines the cropped images into a video with date overlays:
+This script combines the cropped images into a video with multiple overlays:

 ```bash
 python create_video.py